skylve/play-rediscala/README.md

 val monitoredClient = RedisPlugin.monitored("db_name")
 ```

-If you do not specify a paramater, `default` will be used.
+If you do not specify a db name, `default` will be used.